Bavani-Soma/hello-world/README.md

 Hi,

-I am new to github
+I am new to github.
+Now I know how to pull request and compare and merge 2 branches.